ULB-Metronu/georges/docs/contributing.rst

 Testing and metrics
 ###################
 All the tests are available in the georges's test repository.
-We use `pytest <https://docs.pytest.org/en/7.2.x/>`_ as a tool for testing and through `tox <https://tox.wiki/en/latest/>`_ and the results are then passed to `coverage` and uploaded to `sonar <https://www.sonarsource.com/products/sonarcloud/>`_ to compute metrics such as:
+We use `pytest <https://docs.pytest.org/en/7.2.x/>`_ as a tool for testing and the results are then passed to `coverage` and uploaded to `sonar <https://www.sonarsource.com/products/sonarcloud/>`_ to compute metrics such as:

 * Bugs